 At this time, each laboratory group will formulate an hypothesis and design an experiment to test that hypothesis.
 To formulate an hypothesis, you might just wonder aloud, "What if we....?"
 For instance, what if we prevent the cells from transcribing any new RNA?
 What if we prevent the cells from translating any new proteins?
 What if these plant cells are put in the dark?
 What would happen in the presence of added ATP? caffeine? glucose? amino acids?
 EGTA?
 When your lab team has agreed upon a question that interests you, you then should use your knowledge of molecular and cellular biology to formulate a probable answer to your question.
 For example, if we block translation with the drug cycloheximide, then you might hypothesize that flagella will not regenerate at all.
 This hypothesis is a good one because it can be tested.
-A bad hypothesis might be, "Chlamy cells do not like to have their flagella removed and are happier when the flagella are regenerate."
+A bad hypothesis might be, "Chlamydomonas cells do not like to have their flagella removed and are happier when the flagella are regenerate."
 This hypothesis is practically impossible to test.
 Formulate your hypothesis so that you can design an experiment to test it.
 To help you formulate a testable hypothesis consider the reagents that we can make available to you in lab next week in the table below.
 Your team must sign up for an option before leaving lab today.

-FUNCTION DRUG/ REAGENT(S) STOCK Concentration FINAL/WORKING Concentration translation inhibitor Cycloheximide 2 mg/ml I0 μg/ml transcription inhibitor Actinomycin D 5 mg/ml 50 μg/ml phosphodiesterase (PDE) inhibitor Caffeine 66 mM 6.6 mM elevated Ca++ Calcium 100 mM I mM reduced Ca++ EGTA (ion chealator) I00 mM I mM disrupts IP 3 production lithium chloride IM 20 mM inhibits photosynthesis darkness (Al foil)
+DRUG/ STOCK FINAL/WORKING FUNCTION REAGENT(S) Concentration Concentration translation inhibitor Cycloheximide 2 mg/mL in ethanol I0 μg/mL transcription inhibitor Actinomycin D 5 mg/mL in ethanol 50 μg/mL phosphodiesterase (PDE) inhibitor Caffeine 66 mM in water 6.6 mM elevated and/or reduced Ca++ Calcium EGTA (ion chelator) 100 mM in water 100 mM in water I mM I mM disrupts IP 3 production lithium chloride I M in water 20 mM prevent photosynthesis darkness (use foil) alter metabolism temperature variation (requires different settion the spectrophotome •